Economy of France: Industry

-France was in 2019 the world's 8th largest manufacturer in terms of value added, according to the World Bank.
+In 2019, France was the world's 8th largest manufacturer in terms of value added, according to the World Bank.

-The leading industrial sectors in France are telecommunications (including communication satellites), aerospace and defense, ship building (naval and specialist ships), pharmaceuticals, construction and civil engineering, chemicals, textiles, and automobile production.
+The leading industrial sectors in France are telecommunications (including communication satellites), aerospace and defence, ship building, pharmaceuticals, construction and civil engineering, chemicals, textiles, and automobile production.
 The chemical industry is a key sector for France, helping to develop other manufacturing activities and contributing to economic growth.

 Research and development spending is also high in France at 2.26% of GDP, the fourth-highest in the OECD.

-Industry contributes to French exports: as of 2018, the Observatory of Economic Complexity estimates that France's largest exports "are led by Planes, Helicopters, and/or Spacecraft ($43.8B), Cars ($26B), Packaged Medicaments ($25.7B), Vehicle Parts ($16.5B), and Gas Turbines ($14.4B)."
+Industry contributes to French exports: as of 2018, the Observatory of Economic Complexity estimates that France's largest exports "are led by planes, helicopters, and spacecraft ($43.8 billion), cars ($26 billion), packaged medicaments ($25.7 billion), vehicle parts ($16.5 billion), and gas turbines ($14.4 billion)."

-Sophia Antipolis is the major technology hub for the economy of France.
+In December 2023, industrial production in France experienced its most significant change since May of the same year, with a notable increase of 1.1%.

 Energy

 France is the world-leading country in nuclear energy, home of global energy giants Areva, EDF and GDF Suez: nuclear power now accounts for about 78% of the country's electricity production, up from only 8% in 1973, 24% in 1980, and 75% in 1990.
 Nuclear waste is stored on site at reprocessing facilities.

-Due to its heavy investment in nuclear power, France is the smallest emitter of carbon dioxide among the seven most industrialized countries in the world.
+Due to its heavy investment in nuclear power, France is the smallest emitter of carbon dioxide among the seven most industrialised countries in the world.
+Due to its overwhelming reliance on nuclear power, renewable energies have seen relatively little growth compared to other Western countries.

-In 2006 electricity generated in France amounted to 548.8 TWh, of which:
+In 2006, electricity generated in France amounted to 548.8 TWh, of which: